LLC Agreement: Everything You Need to Know

 Distributing Profits and Losses

 The LLC operating agreement defines each member's share, but it also needs to answer these questions:

 - What share of the profits does each member receive?
 Is the distribution mandatory?

 - Will the LLC pay the members at least enough to cover the income tax each year on the allocation of profits?

 - Can members draw at-will from the profits, or are they distributed on a set schedule?

 Because members have different financial and tax situations, the allocation of profits and losses is an area that needs careful attention.
 You may want to run this section of the operating agreement by a tax professional.

 Most management decisions within an LLC are informal, but sometimes a formal vote is required.
 Your operating agreement can specify one of two voting structures.
 The most common way is to allocate votes according to the member's percentage ownership of the business.
 The other option is to give each member one vote, known as per capita voting.
 No matter which one you choose, make sure it's specified in the operating agreement.
 You also need to state whether a majority vote carries or if you need unanimity.

 Every state has a set of laws related to the basic operation of an LLC.
 Some of those apply to your business unless you have your own operating agreement in place.
 For example, some states have a default rule that profits and losses divide equally without regard to investment.
 Your members probably don't want to do that unless they all invested equally.
 To avoid this, your operating agreement must describe in great detail how profits and losses are distributed.

 If you need help with creating an operating agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.